TOLATA Claims9 Jun 2022 | James Mayall

-The main purpose of TOLATA is to regulate the rights and responsibilities of individuals who jointly own property, especially residential properties, and find themselves in a dispute over the ownership, use, or management of that property.
+The main purpose of TOLATA is to regulate the rights and responsibilities of individuals who jointly own property, especially residential properties, and are in dispute over ownership, use, or management.
 It provides a legal framework for resolving conflicts and determining the interests and shares of the co-owners.

 Under TOLATA, the court has the power to make various orders, including orders for the sale of the property, the transfer of shares in the property, and orders specifying the rights and obligations of the co-owners.
-The court’s aim is to achieve a fair and equitable resolution based on the individual circumstances of the case.
+The court aims to achieve a fair and equitable resolution based on the case’s individual circumstances.

-In any property ownership dispute, we work hard with our clients to try to reach a resolution with the co-owner/s to avoid expensive court action.
+In any property ownership dispute, we work hard with our clients to resolve with the co-owner/s to avoid expensive court action.

-If an agreement cannot be agreed, we may advise that an application should be made to the County Court under the Trusts of Land and Appointment of Trustees Act 1996 (TOLATA) to determine the nature and extent of ownership of the property.
+If an agreement cannot be agreed, we may advise that an application be made to the County Court under the Trusts of Land and Appointment of Trustees Act 1996 (TOLATA) to determine the nature and extent of property ownership.

 A dispute may involve, for instance, an argument as to the proportion each of you should receive on the sale of the property; or which party should buy the other out to enable the other to remain living there.

-TOLATA is a complex area of law and our specialists will clearly guide you through how we can help protect your interests.
+TOLATA is a complex area of law, and our specialists will guide you through how we can help protect your interests.

 To prepare an application, we will need evidence of your intentions and those of your co-owner(s) when you purchased the property, and anything since then that shows a change in your intentions.
 This will need to be supported by documentary evidence of, for instance, who pays what proportion of the mortgage instalments and who foots the bill for service bills, repairs and home improvements.